If you’re running a tow truck business, you may be impacted by new industry regulations.

 New requirements for tow truck businesses

-There are three key requirements that will need to be met by business operators in the towing industry:
+The key requirements that will need to be met by business operators in the towing industry include:

 • Capped fees and maximum charges for crash towing.